cmuparlay/concurrent_deferred_rc/README.md

 ## Configuring the CMake project for testing and benchmarking

-To configure the project for testing and benchmarking, create a build directory and run cmake.
+To configure the project for testing and benchmarking, create a build directory and run CMake.
 This is as easy as

 ```
 mkdir build